22 Mar Pollen In Houston

 Top Pollen Types by Pollination Phase

 Tree pollen kicks off allergy season in the spring.
 The highest pollen counts come from oak, as Texas has the largest varieties of oaks in the United States.
-Other common tree pollen contributors in Houston are ash, hackberry, and pine.
+Houston’s other common tree pollen contributors are ash, hackberry, and pine.

 Grass pollen begins to circulate around late spring and summer.
 Species of grass that are culprits of allergy irritation include Timothy, Bermuda, Bahia, Orchard, Sweet vernal, red top, and some blue grasses.

-During late summer and fall, you can expect pollen from local weeds to spread throughout the area.
+You can expect pollen from local weeds to spread throughout the area in late summer and fall.
 Ragweed, nettle, mugwort, and sagebrush are common weed pollinators in Houston.

-What Can You Do To Prevent Irritation From Pollen?
+What Can You Do To Prevent Irritation From Pollen in Houston?

 If you must go outside during peak pollination periods, wear sunglasses to protect your eyes and change your clothes once you return home to prevent pollen from settling into your home.
 Take a shower right after to ensure any pollen is washed out of your hair and from your skin.
 Make sure to close all windows and doors to reduce the circulation of pollen from the air within your home.